-Since we started the YA Cafe Podcast, we’ve gotten a lot of questions around LGBTQ middle grade novels.
+Since we started the YA Cafe Podcast, we’ve gotten a lot of questions about LGBTQ middle-grade novels.
 This means anywhere from 4th-8th grade.
 Since our show doesn’t always cover this age range, we thought we’d spend some time here talking about it.

 Need recommendations for high schoolers instead?
-I have a big list of books for the high school classroom library that feature LGBTQ protaganists 🙂
+I have a big list of books for the high school classroom library that feature LGBTQ protagonists 🙂

 Why should I include LGBTQ titles in my classroom library?